MicrosoftDocs/windows-itpro-docs/education/windows/use-set-up-school-pcs-app.md

 After you select **Next**, you can no longer change the name in the app.
 To create a package with a different name, reopen the Set up School PCs app.

 To change an existing package's name, right-click the package folder on your device and select **Rename**.
-This action does not change the name in Microsoft Entra ID.
+This action doesn't change the name in Microsoft Entra ID.
 If you have Global Admin permissions, you can go to Microsoft Entra ID in the Azure portal, and rename the package there.

 ### Sign in